moinsen-dev/testronaut/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-We are currently focused on Phase 5: Test Plan Generator.
-Having completed the core architecture (Phase 3) and CLI analysis engine (Phase 4), we're now working on:
+We are primarily focused on Phase 5: Test Plan Generator.
+However, due to the need to manage LLM costs, we have also prioritized and started implementing foundational support for local LLMs (originally planned for Phase 8).

+Current work streams:
-1. **Test Plan Generation**: Building the component that creates test plans from CLI analysis results
+1.  **Phase 5: Test Plan Generator**: Building the component that creates test plans from CLI analysis results.
-2. **LLM Integration for Test Cases**: Using LLM services to generate comprehensive test cases
-3. **Expected Output Prediction**: Implementing functionality to predict expected outputs for commands

-This phase leverages our completed CLI analyzer and LLM integration to automatically generate test cases based on the structure of CLI tools.
+2.  **LLM Management & Local Provider**: Implementing the core `LLMManager` and adding support for `llama-cpp-python` to enable local model usage.

 ## Most Recent Phase Completion